FolaisSK/CC201/labs/2_IntroKubernetes/instructions.md

 <img src="images/imp_cmd_1.png"/> <br>

-2. Use the Explorer to view the Dockerfile we'll use to build an image.
+2. Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `CC201 > labs > 2_IntroKubernetes`.
+Click on `Dockerfile`.
+This is the file that will be used to build our image.

 <img src="images/imp_cmd_2.png"/> <br>